Artem Fedetskyi

-Artem Andriyovych Fedetskyi (Артем Андрійович Федецький; born 26 April 1985) is a former Ukrainian football right defender.
+Artem Andriyovych Fedetskyi (Артем Андрійович Федецький; born 26 April 1985) is a Ukrainian former professional footballer who played as a right-back.

-Biography
+Early life

 Fedetskyi was born in a mining city of Novovolynsk, near the border with Poland, in a footballer family.

 He finished his 10th grade of high school in Lutsk, and to graduate he was forced to end his final year in Donetsk due to his transfer to the Shakhtar football academy.
 Later Fedetskyi graduated from the Lutsk Institute of Human Development with a degree in marketing.
 In 2018 he defended his dissertation at Volyn University on the subject "Methods of training football students using information models" and received the academic degree of Candidate of Pedagogical Sciences.

-Sports career
+Football career

 Fedetskyi was a pupil of the Volyn Lutsk sports school.
 When he was 8, his father signed him up for football section in the local sports school.
 His first coach was Andriy Fedetskyi.
 In the Ukrainian Youth Football League he played for Shakhtar Donetsk.
 Also, early in his career Fedetskyi played for the amateur club ENKO Lutsk in the local Volyn Regional Football League.

 Fedetskyi started his professional football career in Donetsk for Shakhtar.
 His first professional match took place on 15 September 2002 when Shakhtar-3 was hosting Stal-2 Alchevsk at Shakhtar Stadium in Makiivka.
 Fedetskyi came out on substitution at the end of the match, by which time Shakhtar was already ahead of Stal.
 He replaced Dmytro Kononchenko at the 87th minute.

 Fedetskyi remained with Shakhtar until 2006 without playing a single match for the first squad and staying with reserves where for a short while he was wearing the captain's band.
 In 2007 he was loaned to Arsenal Kyiv.
 With Arsenal Fedetskyi made his debut in the Ukrainian Premier League on 4 March 2007 when Arsenal was visiting Chornomorets Odesa.
 He played the full match, but the Kyivans lost 0:2.
 After the spring half, for the 2007–08 season he moved to play for FC Kharkiv.
 Before going on loan to Kharkiv, the new owner Vadim Rabinovich wanted to buy off Fedetskyi contract, but Shakhtar was agreeing only on loan.
 To Kharkiv, Fedetskyi went with Oleh Karamushka.
 While playing for Kharkiv, Fedetskyi scored a hat-trick on 6 April 2008 in an away match against Naftovyk Okhtyrka which Kharkiv won 4:1.
 It so happened that during that match Fedetskyi was placed by Volodymyr Bezsonov closer to attack while experimenting with good position for him.

 In the 2008–09 season, he played for FC Shakhtar Donetsk, returning to Shakhtar from in the 2008 summer transfer season.
 He barely played any games with 5 matches in UPL, 3 matches in Ukrainian Cup (early stages), and a single match in UEFA Champions League.
 He also scored once in a home match against Tavriya Simferopol as part of league competitions.
 Fedetskyi, nonetheless, was still honored as a member of the Shakhtar's winning squad in UEFA Cup and given a state award.